jBernz/air-challenge/README.md

 This is my Air fullstack challenge.

-**I have made updates to fix things like broken test config, and the original upload had a line of code that prevented the backend from running properly.
-Please feel free to evaluate the initial commit for the code I wrote within the 4 hours!**
+** **I have made updates to fix things like broken test config, and the original upload had a line of code that prevented the backend from running properly.
+Please feel free to evaluate the initial commit for the code I wrote within the 4 hours!** **

-In the past when I have done these challenges where I have significant moving parts and technologies integrated I have run into errors getting the pieces to work together.
-For that reason, this time I took a holistic approach, using v0 to generate much of the application.
+In the past when I have done these challenges where I have significant moving parts and technologies integrated I have run into time issues caused by errors getting the pieces to work together.
+For that reason, this time I took a holistic approach, using v0 to generate much of the application, then drilling down into the specifics manually.

-I have not made an app with this many moving pieces with v0 before, and I will say I still ran into plenty of those kinds of roadblocks.
-That said, writing the actual functionality and business logic went far faster.

 For the backend I used the provided Express and added Postgres as a DB.
 For the frontend I used React Query and the provided Next code.
 Additionally I used the provided WebSocket hook to invalidate the React Query cache in case of an update from the server.
-I was able to get all the routes working, and the frontend functionally using all the routes.
+It is expected you can create, move, delete boards up to 10 levels deep without worrying about circular dependencies.

-I used Jest to write some integration tests for the backend routes.
+I used Jest to write the required integration tests for the backend routes.

-I expect to be able to see the required functionality running the backend and frontend locally, and the tests to run for the backend.

-Much of my time was spent working through bugs with things like misaligned keys in data formatting, type mismatches children not rendering, and issues with Node and dependencies.
-If I were to continue working some things I would do are:
+Much of my initial time was spent working through bugs bugs caused by AI hallucination such as type and configuration issues.
+After spending several hours to polish up, I'm satisfied to leave it here.
+If I were to continue working, some things I would do are:

-- Add drag and drop to boards
+- Add drag and drop for board movement

+- Make board creation form position specific

 - Add frontend integration tests

 - Remove AI artifacts and extraneous logic

 - Get Tests working with Docker, and add a test env

+- Add an error State when nesting too deep

 Please let me know if you have any questions, or if I can provide anything to help you evaluate!